• Skip to content

 Carnitine and The Gut-Brain Connection

-Think about the example mentioned earlier relating to autism and carnitine deficiencies: the outcome of something like a gut infection or antibiotic use, can be altered intestinal bacterial populations (in this case, increased propionic acid causing a carnitine deficiency).
-While an issue in the gut, supplementation was shown to actually help improve brain function (social and cognitive skills) in the particular population of patients.
+Think about the example mentioned earlier relating to autism and carnitine deficiencies: the outcome of something like a gut infection or antibiotic use, can alter intestinal bacterial populations (in this case, increased propionic acid causing a carnitine deficiency).
+Even though this issue is gut-related, carnitine supplementation was shown to actually help improve brain function (social and cognitive skills) in this particular population of patients.
+[40]

 So remember what I – and other functional practitioners – always say, “All disease (and thereby all healing) begins in the gut.”
-Should you want to learn more about the importance of gut health, check out this earlier article.
+Should you want to learn more about this topic, I encourage you to check out my article on the importance of gut health in Hashimoto’s.

 Carnitine has been a supplement of interest to athletes for some time, associated with the preservation of lean body mass, increased skeletal muscle, increased fat burning, and enhanced exercise performance and muscle recovery.
-It may especially help people consuming a low-carb diet.
-(34) Many of my clients come to my practice struggling to lose weight.
+It may be especially helpful for people consuming a low-carb diet.
+[41] Many of my clients come to my practice struggling to lose weight.
 Just like with blood sugar imbalance, the ability to lose weight is very much tied to our metabolism and other root causes that can trigger autoimmune symptoms.

 Carnitine and Fertility